derkrisz/Student-Dashboard/README.md

 ### Installing:
   First, set up the back-end server and Mongo database:

-  In the back-end directory, start the database and seed with the syllabus api.
+  In the `back_end` directory, start the database and seed with the syllabus api.
   ```
   mongod
   mongo < syllabus.js